Lerchensporn/minify/README.md

    - Not removing doctypes or XML headers.
 They do have a meaning.
    - Minification of colors is a possible future objective because doing it in the source code can decrease its legibility.
-   - More advanced JavaScript minification is a possible future objective.
-Shortening variable names would provides the most minification potential.
+   - Mangling of JavaScript identifiers is a possible future objective.
+   - Not collapsing boolean HTML attributes or omitting `type=text/javascript`.

 - Cleaning exported SVG files is better done with a cleaner such as `svgcleaner`.
   With default options, such cleaners substantially modify the markup